ansibleplaybookbundle/Etherpad-APB/README.md

-etherpad-ansibleapp
+Etherpad-APB
 ======================

-An apb for deploying [etherpad lite](https://github.com/ether/etherpad-lite).
+An APB for deploying [etherpad lite](https://github.com/ether/etherpad-lite).
 Adapted from https://github.com/yatesr/playbook-etherpad

 ## What it does